PY427-6-AU-CO:

 - To advance understanding of modern European philosophy, especially German Idealism and its critics.

-By the end of this module, students will be expected to be able to:
+By the end of this module, students will be expected to have acquired or further developed a set of transferable skills, and in particular be able to:

-- Define the task in which they are engaged and exclude what is irrelevant
+- Define the task in which they are engaged and exclude what is irrelevant.

-- Seek and organise the most relevant discussions and sources of information
+- Seek and organise the most relevant discussions and sources of information.

-- Process a large volume of diverse and sometimes conflicting arguments
+- Process a large volume of diverse and sometimes conflicting arguments.

-- Compare and evaluate different arguments and assess the limitations of their own position or procedure
+- Compare and evaluate different arguments and assess the limitations of their own position or procedure.

-- Write and present verbally a succinct and precise account of positions, arguments, and their presuppositions and implications
+- Write and present verbally a succinct and precise account of positions, arguments, and their presuppositions and implications.

-- Be sensitive to the positions of others and communicate their own views in ways that are accessible to them
+- Be sensitive to the positions of others and communicate their own views in ways that are accessible to them.

-- Think 'laterally' and creatively - see interesting connections and possibilities and present these clearly rather than as vague hunches
+- Think 'laterally' and creatively - see interesting connections and possibilities and present these clearly rather than as vague hunches.

-- Maintain intellectual flexibility and revise their own position if shown wrong
+- Maintain intellectual flexibility and revise their own position if shown wrong.

-- Think critically, independently and constructively
+- Think critically and constructively.

 Study Abroad students should have already taken two philosophy modules at their home institution.